Praful22/DBAirframe-Control/README.md

 The environment subsystem consists of major environment parameters that affect the DHV aircraft on the flight.
 They are shear forces due to air, drag, and wind profiles depending upon the height at which the aircraft is flying.
 <img width="1426" alt="Screenshot 2023-08-05 at 2 57 45 PM" src="https://github.com/Praful22/Modified-DBAirframe-Control/assets/65821250/d59bfcf6-ab8a-46c7-b7f6-5197d3c0c518">

 1. WGS84 gravity Model: The WGS84 gravity model is derived from World System Geodesic 84 model which models the earth as an oblate spheroid (see picture below taken from Wikipedia).
+The model block takes position in geodesic latitude, longitude, and height and outputs the acceleration due to gravity.
 <img width="800" src="https://github.com/Praful22/Modified-DBAirframe-Control/blob/main/WGS84reference.png" caption="Oblate Spheroid">

 2. COESA Atmosphere Model:

 3. Wind Models: The wind models need separate and thorough introductions and descriptions so they are broken down into respective models below.

 ## Wind Models breakdown: